 ISA 560 (subsequent events)

-Management confirms that all events occurring subsequent to the date of the financial statements and for which the applicable framework requires adjustment or disclosure have been adjusted or disclosed.
+Management confirms that all events occurring subsequent to the date of the FS and for which the applicable framework requires adjustment or disclosure have been adjusted or disclosed.

 ISA 570 (going concern)

 Where relevant, management confirms that its plans for future actions in relation to its going concern assessment are feasible, that all relevant information relating to going concern has been disclosed, and that management believes the going concern basis of accounting is appropriate.
-This representation is only required when events or conditions have been identified that may cast significant doubt on the entity's ability to continue (ISA 570.16e).
+This representation is only required when events or conditions have been identified that may cast significant doubt on the entity’s ability to continue ( ISA 570.16e ).
 It is not a default inclusion on every letter.
-If the going concern checklist indicates no material uncertainty conditions, this representation is unnecessary.
+If the going concern checklist indicates no Scenario 2, 3, or 4 conditions, this representation is unnecessary.

 ISA 540 (accounting estimates)